Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Dynamic Low-Diameter Decomposition

 \subsection{Fully Dynamic Low-Diameter Decomposition}

-We finally show how to extend the decremental algorithm of Theorem~\ref{thm:decremental decomposition} to a fully dynamic algorithm, allowing also insertions of edges. \begin{theorem}[Restatement of Theorem~\ref{thm:fully dynamic LDD}] There is a fully dynamic algorithm for maintaining $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition that has amortized update time $ O (\log^2 n / \fract^2) $ in expectation.
-The amortized number of edges to become inter-cluster edges after each update is $ O (\log^2 n / \fract) $ in expectation. \end{theorem}
+We finally show how to extend the decremental algorithm of Theorem~\ref{thm:decremental decomposition} to a fully dynamic algorithm, allowing also insertions of edges. \begin{theorem}[Restatement of Theorem~\ref{thm:fully dynamic LDD}] Given any unweighted, undirected multigraph undergoing edge insertions and deletions, there is a fully dynamic algorithm for maintaining a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition (with clusters of strong diameter $ O (\tfrac{\log{n}}{\fract}) $ and at most $ \beta m $ inter-cluster edges in expectation) that has expected amortized update time $ O (\log^2{n} / \fract^2) $.
+A spanning tree of diameter $ O (\tfrac{\log{n}}{\fract}) $ for each cluster can be maintained in the same time bound.
+The expected amortized number of edges to become inter-cluster edges after each update is $ O (\log^2{n} / \fract) $.
+These guarantees hold against an oblivious adversary. \end{theorem}

 \begin{proof} The fully dynamic algorithm proceeds in phases, starting from an empty graph.
 For every $ i > 1 $, let $ m_i $ denote the number of edges in the graph at the beginning of phase $ i $.
 After $ \fract m_i / 3 $ updates in the graph we end phase $ i $ and start phase $ i+1 $.
-At the beginning of each phase we re-initialize the decremental algorithm of Theorem~\ref{thm:decremental decomposition} for maintaining a $ (\fract / 3, 3 \cdot O (\tfrac{\log{n}}{\fract}) $-decomposition.\footnote{Note that for the first constant number of updates this basically amounts to recomputation from scratch at each update.} Whenever an edge is deleted from the graph, we pass the edge deletion on to the decremental algorithm.
+At the beginning of each phase we re-initialize the decremental algorithm of Theorem~\ref{thm:decremental decomposition} for maintaining a $ (\fract / 3, 3 \cdot O (\tfrac{\log{n}}{\fract})) $-decomposition.\footnote{Note that for the first constant number of updates this basically amounts to recomputation from scratch at each update.} Whenever an edge is deleted from the graph, we pass the edge deletion on to the decremental algorithm.
 Whenever an edge is inserted to the graph, we do nothing, i.e., we deal with insertions of edges in a completely \emph{lazy} manner.

 We first analyze the ratio of inter-cluster edges at any time during phase $ i $.
-First observe that the number of inter-cluster edges is at most $ 2 \fract m_i / 3 $ in expectation, where at most $ \fract m_i / 3 $ edges in expectation are contributed by the $ (\fract / 3, 3 \cdot O (\tfrac{\log{n}}{\fract}) $-decomposition of the decremental algorithm and at most $ \fract m_i / 3 $ edges are contributed from inserted edges.
+First observe that the number of inter-cluster edges is at most $ 2 \fract m_i / 3 $ in expectation, where at most $ \fract m_i / 3 $ edges in expectation are contributed by the $ (\fract / 3, 3 \cdot O (\tfrac{\log{n}}{\fract})) $-decomposition of the decremental algorithm and at most $ \fract m_i / 3 $ edges are contributed from inserted edges.
 Second, the number of edges in the graph is at least $ m_i - \fract m_i / 3 $, as $ m_i $ is the initial number of edges and at most $ \fract m_i / 3 $ edges have been deleted.
 Thus, the ratio of inter-cluster edges is at most

 Our fully dynamic algorithm therefore correctly maintains a $ (\fract, O (\tfrac{\log{n}}{\fract})) $-decomposition.

 We now analyze the amortized update time of the algorithm.
 Start with an empty graph and consider a sequence of $ q $ updates.
 Let $ k $ denote the number of the phase after the $ q $-th update.
 Then $ q $ can be written as $ q = \sum_{1 \leq i < k} \fract m_i / 3 + t $, where $ t $ is the number of updates in phase $ k $.
 For every phase $ i $ that has been started, we spend time $ O (m_i \log^2 n / \fract) $ by Theorem~\ref{thm:decremental decomposition} and Remark~\ref{remark: LDDrunningTime}.
 We know that $ t \leq \fract m_k / 3 $ and in particular we also have $ m_k \leq \sum_{1 \leq i \leq k-1} \fract m_i / 3 $ as every edge that is contained in the graph at the beginning of phase $ k $ has been inserted in one of the previous phases.
 We can thus bound the amortized spent by the algorithm for $ q $ updates by